 In 2013, the site experienced significant coastal erosion events and subsequently undertook coastal works to build a buried seawall, and re-establish the beach and dunes over the sea wall.
 We also developed a comprehensive Coastal Erosion Management Strategy.
 The strategy includes monitoring of the dunes of coastal foreshore to track movement or recession over time.
 Our mapping along with information from the Regional Council has been used to predict and track expected retreat of the dunes over the next 35- to 50-years.
 This is so that we can make the necessary investments now to manage the potential retreat from land that is most at risk of weather-related impacts over this time period.

-We are currently developing a Coastal Landscape Management Plan with Iwi which, among other things, will include a strategy to improve dune resilience to erosion events.
+We are currently developing a Cultural Landscape Management Plan with Iwi which, among other things, will include a strategy to improve dune resilience to erosion events.